 Greenway garden in spring

 Greenway's garden is renowned for its spring flowers, and it's easy to see why when you visit.
 With camellias, magnolias, spring bulbs, rhododendrons and more, the garden is a riot of colour set against the backdrop of the River Dart.
-One of the best ways to discover the garden is on a free spring flower walk, which take place daily from 10 February at 2pm with a member of the garden team.
+One of the best ways to discover the garden is on a free spring flower walk, which take place daily at 2pm with a member of the garden team and begin outside the shop.

 Catch the camellias